Frequently Asked Questions

 For over ten years, Vie for the Kids, Inc. has organized and run many fund-raising events to raise money for Connecticut Children's Medical Center, including the Robby Brisco Open Golf Tourament.

-Up until this year - 2019 - payment and donations were made to Connecticut Children's because it was/is a 501(c)(3) tax-exempt charitable organization, while Vie for the Kids, Inc. was not.
+Up until 2019, payment and donations were made to Connecticut Children's because it was/is a 501(c)(3) tax-exempt charitable organization, while Vie for the Kids, Inc. was not.

-Vie for the Kids, Inc. is now a 501(c)(3) tax-exempt charitable organization and, as a result, will now collect payments, donations and pay tournament expenses.
+Vie for the Kids, Inc. is now a 501(c)(3) tax-exempt charitable organization and, as a result, now collects payments, donations and pays tournament expenses.

 The income tax consequences of your charitable donation will not change - all donations at tax-deductible to the extent allowed by law.